pburauel/acad_webpage/content/authors/admin/_index.md

 #- Visitors
 ---

-My research interests lie at the intersection of causality and machine learning, with applications in neuroscience.
+I'm a Swartz Foundation Fellow for Theory in Neuroscience working on causality with [Frederick Eberhardt](http://www.its.caltech.edu/~fehardt/).
+I'm interested in how to address confounding in observational data and how to aggregate causal variables.
+Though the methods we develop are domain-general, I focus on neuroscientific applications.
 In my doctoral dissertation I explore synergies between research on causality in machine learning and economics.
-In spring 2020, I visited [Frederick Eberhardt](http://www.its.caltech.edu/~fehardt/) at the California Institute of Technology  --- I will be joining his group as a post-doctoral scholar in 2021.
+You can reach me at pburauel [at] caltech [dot] edu.